karrey05/Disk3T/yudong/EDGAR/Readme.txt

 ...
 96793|SUNLINK HEALTH SYSTEMS INC|10-Q|2015-02-18|edgar/data/96793/0001193125-15-052611.txt

-The last field can be used to construct the URL to the file by appending "ftp://ftp.sec.gov/".
+The last field can be used to construct the URL to the file by appending "ftp://ftp.sec.gov/" or "https://www.sec.gov/Archives/".

+2. Upload to Cassandra with upload_masterfile_to_db.sh.

+Sample query:

+select date_filed, filename from master_table where company_name ='GAP INC' and form_type='10-Q' allow filtering;